nobregavictor/snakegame/README.md

 ## 🎮 Como Jogar // 🎮 How to Play
 [PT-BR]
 - Use as **setas do teclado** para mover a cobrinha (↑ ↓ ← →).
-- Coma a comida vermelha para crescer e ganhar pontos.
+- Coma a comida branca para crescer e ganhar pontos.
 - Não colida com as bordas ou com o próprio corpo, ou o jogo acaba! <br>

 [EN-US]
 - Use the **arrow keys** to move the snake (↑ ↓ ← →).
-- Eat the red food to grow and earn points.
+- Eat the white food to grow and earn points.
 - Do not collide with the walls or your own body, or the game will end!